Chicago Oncologist Malpractice Lawyers

 Students desiring careers in oncology must first obtain a doctor’s degree in medicine or osteopathy before dedicating more than half a decade toward the additional training needed to practice as an oncologist in their desired area of specialty.
-The first three years is spent in residency and those wishing to perform in the field of pediatric oncology will spend their residencies in pediatric care while all others will complete residency programs in internal medicine.
+The first three years is spent in residency.
+Those wishing to perform in the field of pediatric oncology will spend their residencies in pediatric care while all others will complete residency programs in internal medicine.

 As there are many forms of cancer, there are numerous forms of doctors available to provide treatment.
 Most cancer patients are treated by a team of specialists who come together to confirm a diagnosis, discuss treatment options and then administer the care decided upon.
 The subspecialties of oncology can include the following.

 - Gynecological oncology — women with cancers of the cervix, uterus or other pelvic organs may be treated by a team of doctors that includes a gynecological oncologist.
-If chemo or radiation therapy is included in the patient’s treatment plan, the oncologist will be in charge of administering radiation and chemo treatments and monitoring the patient’s progress.
+If chemo or radiation therapy is included in the patient’s treatment plan, the oncologist will be in charge of administering radiation, chemo treatments, and monitoring the patient’s progress.

 - Gastrointestinal oncology — these oncologists specialize in the treatment of cancers affecting the digestive tract, such as pancreatic cancer, liver cancer, colorectal cancer and more.
-Some of these cancers have high mortality rates and may be more difficult to treat due to the location of the cancer, its ability to spread and the role that the organs play in digestion, metabolism and the removal of toxins from the body.
+Some of these cancers have high mortality rates.
+They may be more difficult to treat due to the location of cancer, its ability to spread, and the role that the organs play in digestion, metabolism, and the removal of toxins from the body.
 For example, the liver is a resilient organ that encounters and removes many toxic materials from the body, making it resistant to measures like chemotherapy.

-- Cancers of the blood and lymph system — some oncologists may specialize in the treatment of blood and lymph cancers and can help in the diagnosis of these conditions by performing tests on the bone marrow to confirm a diagnosis and then performing bone marrow transplants throughout the treatment process.
+- Cancers of the blood and lymph system — some oncologists may specialize in the treatment of blood and lymph cancers.
+They can help in the diagnosis of these conditions by performing tests on the bone marrow to confirm a diagnosis.
+Then, they may perform bone marrow transplants throughout the treatment process.

 While our Chicago oncologist malpractice lawyers have linked many cases of negligence to delays in diagnosis, there are numerous other mistakes an oncologist can make; from misreading test results to injuring a patient in the middle of an operation.
 Some examples of these mistakes follow below along with the possible injuries that could result.

 - Delay in diagnosis/missed diagnosis.
 One of the worst things that can happen for a cancer patient is to be misdiagnosed.
-Time is of the essence when responding to cancer and many stage one cancers have survival rates well over 50%.
-A delay in diagnosis may allow the cancer to progress to later stages, where the rate of survival plummets.
+Time is of the essence when responding to cancer and many Stage 1 cancers have survival rates well over 50%.
+A delay in diagnosis may allow cancer to progress to later stages, where the rate of survival plummets.
 For example, over 52% of stage one lung cancer patients survive longer than five years following diagnosis while only 4% of stage four lung cancer patients survive.
-An alarming study showed that up to 20% of cancers are misdiagnosed and that one quarter of patients with delayed diagnoses died as a result.
+An alarming study showed that up to 20% of cancers are misdiagnosed and that one-quarter of patients with delayed diagnoses died as a result.

 - Failure to order the right tests.
 One of the causes of misdiagnosis is the failure of the doctor to use the right tools when diagnosing patients who could be suffering from cancer.
-Some imaging techniques are better at identifying certain cancers than others and whenever a test returns inconclusive information, the doctor should consider additional tests for the sake of being thorough.
+Some imaging techniques are better at identifying certain cancers than others.
+Whenever a test returns inconclusive information, the doctor should consider additional tests for the sake of being thorough.